Converting contacts to customers

 If an element is greyed out, it means that you need to set its properties.
 Clicking on an element opens its Properties.
 The Wait element has been preset to the recommended delay.

-3. Configure the URL visited element to track if your contacts visited your product site.
+- Configure the URL visited element to track if your contacts visited your product site.
 To do this, click the element.
-This will open Copy JavaScrip Code popup.
-Click Copy code to copy the snippet to the clipboard and close the window.
+This will display the Get Web Connect button.
+Click the Get Web Connect button, copy the snippet to the clipboard and after that click on ‘Back’ on the top left.
 (At this point it’s best to save it to a temporary document in case you copy something else to the clipboard).
 Under Properties, enter the URL of the product site you want to track.
 Use a wildcard if you want to track all visits anywhere on your site.
 To learn more about configuring the element and using wildcards, go to How do I set properties for the URL visited condition?

 If you don’t have a website, you can use the Link clicked condition instead of URL visited.
 You can also make the workflow shorter by reducing the number of messages sent.